 Fleming also noted that a ”handful of major expenditures,” such as technology and upgrading the agency’s EDGAR system, ”have absorbed much of the increase in the overall SEC budget.”

-These "major expenditures have been supported by members of Congress on both sides of the aisle," Fleming said, "but in my view what has not been sufficiently increased is the Commission’s ability to do some of its fundamental investor protection work like investment advisor exams – a basic 'blocking and tackling' component of the SEC.”
+These “major expenditures have been supported by members of Congress on both sides of the aisle,” Fleming said, “but in my view what has not been sufficiently increased is the Commission’s ability to do some of its fundamental investor protection work like investment advisor exams – a basic ‘blocking and tackling’ component of the SEC.”
 The Investment Adviser Examination Improvement Act of 2013, H.R.
 1627, a bill co-sponsored by Rep. Maxine Waters, D-Calif., that would allow the SEC to collect user fees from advisors to help boost the number of advisor exams, is gaining traction in the House.

 In late July, Waters, the ranking member on the House Financial Services Committee, not only secured more Democratic support from committee members, but former House Financial Services Committee Chairman Rep. Spencer Bachus, R-Ala., agreed to co-sponsor her user fees bill.